infinitespace-studios/xamarinvscode-sample/Documentation/DebugXamarinAndroidWithVSCode.md

 But if you change it in the `launch.json` you will also need to provide the msbuild properties in the `Run` task in `tasks.json` which defines the port you want to use.
 The property names you need to change are `AndroidSdbTargetPort` and `AndroidSdbHostPort`.
-The `AndroidSdbhostPort` is the port which will be used on the device.
-The `AndroidSdbTargetPort` is the one that is opened on the PC.
+The `AndroidSdbTargetPort` is the port which will be used on the device.
+The `AndroidSdbHostPort` is the one that is opened on the PC.
 So if you have trouble using the default port you can try adding these properties to change it.
 I'll leave that particular challenge to you :)